Tallieson/AoSBattleManager/README.md

     - Potential additonal rules/strategies
  - Terrain Features (which can be dictated by realm of battle)

  Upon logining in the option to create a new battle will be presented.
-Users starting a game will be able to randomize these options, or select them individually.
+Users starting a game will be able to randomize these options, or select them individually. these options will be drop down, and on hover will generate a modal with a description of the selection.
+We should only need to take selections, and shouldn't need other input from the user.
+All of this should function in a standard MVC loop.

-Walk through the application from the user's perspective.
-What will they see on each page?
-What can they input and click and see?
-How will their actions correspond to events on the back-end?

-Data Model
-What data will you need to store as part of your application?
-These should be specific nouns, collections of information that serve a collective purpose.
-Examples might be 'User', 'Book', 'ImageSet'.

-Schedule
-Here you'll want to come up with some (very rough) estimates of the timeframe for each section.
-State specifically which steps you'll take in the implementation.
-This section should also include work you're planning to do after the capstone is finished.
+ Once selections are made the information will be rendered in an easy to read view with collapsable divs to provide an easy user experience.
+This will be considered my minimum viable product.

+ Other potential features to implement:
+  - User management system
+  - A submission process for incorrect rules or typos
+  - Allow users to upload custom content

+<h2>Data Model</h2>
+Organizing and populating the database will be the lionshare of the work on this project.
+As it's mocked up now, I believe it wil consider of 3 main tables, realms, deployment, and battleplan, with probably a dozen tersiary and through tables.
+I have a rough mock up, but haven't nailed down specifics.
+I expect to find edge cases that may require reevaluting the model structure.

+<h2>Schedule</h2

+ Precapstone weeks:
+  - Experiment with, and nail down pdf scraping method
+  - Collect high res PDF copies of books
+ Week 1:
+  - Construct basic views for testing
+  - Populate Database
+ Week 2:
+  - Achieve minimum viable functionality
+  - Work on styling, logos, all around presentation Week 3:
+  - Work through additional wish list features
+ Post Class:
+  - Finish any unfinished desired features
+  - Contact similiar webapp managers about collaborating
+  - Deploy(?)